Thanks for visiting the Kitsap County DUI Impact Panel Website!

 Drive Safe - Drive Sober

-I dedicate this corporation and the good that comes from it's formation and purpose to the memory of my parents Frank & Emilia Torrez, my son Michael Torrez, my daughter Gina Marquez, my wife Gayle Robbins, and all my friends and family members who suffered through my turbulent years of addiction.
+I dedicate this corporation and the good that comes from it's formation and purpose to the memory of my parents Frank & Emilia Torrez, my son Michael Torrez, my daughter Gina Marquez, my wife Gayle Robbins, my grandchildren and all my friends and family members who suffered through my turbulent years of addiction.

 Miracles do happen.
 Love and thanks to all of you.